sighupio/furyctl/TUTORIAL.md

 Use "furyctl [command] --help" for more information about a command.
 ```

-To install packages, from directory where your Furyfile is located run the following command:
+- To install packages, you can run `furyctl install` (within the same directory where your Furyfile is located):

 ```bash
 $ furyctl install